Daybreak:Volume 1 Chapter 3

 Japanese archery, known as Kyudo, sought moral and spiritual enhancement alongside marksmanship improvement.
 With the motto of 'correct shooting is correct hitting', its practice emphasized form, purpose, and clarity of mind.
 For Kaede's often-bloated thoughts, it was a hobby that brought her inner peace and serenity.

-Both of which were desperately needed.
+Both of which she desperately needed.

 Again, her thoughts rang out, struggling to suppress her rising disappointment alongside waves of other anxieties.